jedisct1/libsodium-doc/key_exchange/README.md

 function is accessible directly using the `crypto_scalarmult_*()` API.

-Having different keys for each direction allows counters to be safely used as nonces without having to wait for an acknowledgement after every message.
+Having different keys for each direction allows counters to be safely used as nonces without having to wait for an acknowledgment after every message.